Constitutional Law Courses

 Constitutional Law III: Equal Protection and Substantive Due Process

 This course considers the history, theory, and contemporary law of the post-Civil War Amendments to the Constitution, particularly the Equal Protection and Due Process Clauses of the Fourteenth Amendment.
 The central subjects are the constitutional law governing discrimination on the basis of race, gender, sexual orientation, and the recognition of certain fundamental rights.
 Throughout, students consider foundational questions, including the role of courts in a democracy and the question of how the Constitution should be interpreted.
 The student's grade is based on a final take-home examination.
+Participation may be considered in final grading.
+Open to 1L students only.

 Previously: